pektezol/LeastPortalsHub/RULES.md

 - Proof of your run must be recorded using demos.
 To start recording, type `record <demoname>` when entering the map, or use the SAR plugin with the command `sar_record_at 0`.
 - A valid demo begins when the player can move and ends when the player touches the end flags.
 - For cooperative runs, both players must submit their demos.
+- For technical reasons, there is a 250 MB limit for demo files.
+If you have a demo file bigger than 250 MB that you need to submit, please contact an admin in the Discord server.

 ### Console Commands & Cheats